Meshcapade/mc-unreal/README.md

 For more, see the Unreal documentation on [IK Rig Animation Retargeting](https://docs.unrealengine.com/5.3/en-US/ik-rig-animation-retargeting-in-unreal-engine/).

 ### C. Retargeting animation
-Now that the retargeter is built, it can be used to retarget any number of animations between the Meshcapade body and the body of your character.
+Now that the retargeter is built, it can be used to retarget any number of animations between the SMPL-body and the body of your character.
 To do so, simply right-click on an animation file (it will have a dark green bar in the middle of it), and select `Retarget Animation Assets` > `Duplicate and Retarget Animation Assets/Blueprints`.

 ![retarget4](images/readme_retarget04.png)